How to Foresee Tenant Departures

 - more similar types of rentals are being advertised

-- other landlords are getting agressive in their promotions
+- other landlords are getting aggressive in their promotions

 - your amenities are old school and you are way late in upgrading